 ||Optional (but not authentic): berbere spice mix, brewer’s yeast

-Heat half the sesame oil in heavy-bottom pot big enough for the whole recipe.
+Heat half the sesame oil over a medium flame.
 Add the mustard seeds.
 When the seeds begin to sputter, add the hing, and the curry leaves.
 When the curry leaves begin to crisp slightly, dump in the tomatoes.
 Bring to boil, add the cumin, turmeric, salt and red chili powder. *(You can use cayenne for a real kick, or Kashmiri red chili powder for a gentler warmth).
 Heat, and simmer, stirring every 15-30 minutes until the liquid evaporates and an oil sheen appears on top.
 Depending on how ripe and juicy your tomatoes were, and the surface area of your cookpot, this may run 2-4 hours.

 Add the fenugreek and the rest of the oil.
 Stir a few times, and cook a few more minutes.
 Test for salt.
 If your tomatoes were super-ripe and sweet, or if you prefer a tangier sauce, add some tamarind paste now.